 Green: Littel or none

 As more people start using the internet daily, the censorship levels also increase.
-The motive, scope and effectiveness of internet censorship vary a lot from country to country.
-The majority of countries that have a higher amount of internet censorship lies in the regions of East Asia, Central Asia, the Middle East and North Africa.
+The motive, scope, and effectiveness of internet censorship vary a lot from country to country.
+The majority of countries that have a higher amount of internet censorship lie in the regions of East Asia, Central Asia, the Middle East, and North Africa.

-- In the USA there's a state-mandated internet filtering in libraries and K-12 schools
+- In the USA there's state-mandated internet filtering in libraries and K-12 schools

-- In France and Germany’s content related to nazism and holocaust denial are blocked.
+- In France and Germany, content related to nazism and holocaust denial is blocked.

-- Hate speech and child pornography is blocked in many countries across the globe
+- Hate speech and child pornography are blocked in many countries across the globe

 - Iran is also among the countries which fall under very high internet censorship.
 In 2019 the country had a few days of ‘internet lockdown’ where the whole country did not have internet.
 They also heavily restrict lots of sites related to the government.